-The file system on the XBee 3 DigiMesh RF Module has a few limitations when compared to conventional file systems:
+The file system on the XBee 3 802.15.4 RF Module has a few limitations when compared to conventional file systems:

 - When a file on the file system is deleted, the space it was using is only reclaimed if it is found at the end of the file system.
-Deleted data that is contiguous with the last placed deleted file is also reclaimed. - The file system can only have one file open for writing at a time. - The file system cannot create new directories while a file is open for writing. - Files cannot be renamed.
+Deleted data that is contiguous with the last placed deleted file is also reclaimed. - The file system can only have one file open for writing at a time. - The file system cannot create new directories while a file is open for writing.